 Getting a home loan from a mortgage lender means you’re interacting in what’s known as the primary mortgage market.
-But many lenders turn around and sell some or all of their loans and the right to service them to investors in what’s known as the secondary mortgage market.
+Many lenders turn around and sell some or all of their loans and the right to service them to investors in what’s known as the secondary mortgage market.

 This is a marketplace where investors purchase mortgages, group them together and package them into mortgage-backed securities.
 These securities are then sold to other investors.